Shared by Pnina Shasha

 - Freshly ground black pepper

-- Chopped celery leaves (optional)
+- Chopped celery leaves, for topping

 Preparation